 The King of Violins

-During his career, this gentle, dignified man composes 57 of the world’s best-known symphonies and concertos and performs in front of hundreds of sold-out audiences across the globe.
+Child-prodigy Ma Sicong composed his first concerto at the age of 12.
+During his career, this gentle, dignified, patriotic man composed 57 of the world's best-known symphonies and concertos, and performed in front of hundreds of sold-out audiences across the globe.

-Ma and his family make a breathtaking escape in the darkness to America.
-After Chairman Mao’s death in 1976, the real circumstances of Ma’s poignant, bittersweet life are buried in the pages of history by an embarrassed Chinese government.
-Eleven years later, Ma dies at the age of 76 in Philadelphia.
+After Mao died in 1976, the real events of Ma's poignant, bittersweet life were buried in the pages of history by an embarrassed Chinese government.

 EDITORIAL REVIEWS